aws/aws-cdk/CONTRIBUTING.md

     ```
     fix(core): impossible to use the same physical stack name for two stacks (under feature flag)
     ```
-5. Under `BREAKING CHANGES` in your commit message describe this new behavior:
+5. Under `BREAKING CHANGES`, add a prefix `(under feature flag)` and the name of the flag in the postfix.
+   For example:

     ```
-    BREAKING CHANGE: template file names for new projects created through "cdk init"
+    BREAKING CHANGE: (under feature flag) template file names for new projects created
-    will use the template artifact ID instead of the physical stack name to enable
+    through "cdk init" will use the template artifact ID instead of the physical stack
-    multiple stacks to use the same name.
-This is enabled through the flag
+    name to enable  multiple stacks to use the same name (feature flag: @aws-cdk/core:enableStackNameDuplicates)
-    `@aws-cdk/core:enableStackNameDuplicates` in newly generated `cdk.json` files.
     ```

 In the [next major version of the